 How does Automatic Number Plate Recognition work?

-It is harder to explain in technical terms, though we have been through this in the past, but in a nutshell it takes a picture of a vehicle and uses software to identify characters in the registration number.
-Once it has “read” a number plate he converts it into text data and sends it to a central database to be recorded.
+In a nutshell a camera takes a picture of a vehicle and uses software to identify characters in the registration number.
+Once it has “read” a number plate it's converted into text data and sent to a central database to be recorded.

 How is ANPR used?